maxb2/binder-repo/HOWTO.md

 Using the default options will launch a jupyter server with the same directory structure as the original repository.
 The user can launch any of the notebooks in the repository.

-Binder offers a button that can be added to any markdown file (README.md).
+Binder offers a button that can be added to any markdown file ([README.md](README.md)).
 With this you can make the launch process a single click for your users.
 You can even provide a path to a notebook file to open by default.
 So, you can list all of the projects in the readme which have their own buttons.

 > **Note:** Binder instances are ephemeral!
 They will be destroyed after 20 minutes of inactivity or 12 hours total runtime.
 > This is done to keep the hardware resources under control and the service free.
+> However, you can use the save to/restore from browser storage to maintain your work.

 Here is a [full tutorial on using binder](https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-python.md).